 In early 2021, The Company staked the Shamrock prospect in the Richardson Mining District located in central Alaska right along the Alaska Highway corridor approximately 70 miles from Fairbanks, Alaska.
 The property includes a total of 361 Alaska state mining claims covering approximately 52,700 acres and gives the Company a dominant land position in the Richardson district (see the map below).
 The property has excellent infrastructure being right along the Alaska Highway and adjacent to the Trans Alaska Pipeline with several gravel roads and ATV trails providing good access to entire property.
 In addition, a high-voltage power line traverses along the southern property boundary.
 This electrical grid provides power to the Pogo gold mine operated by Northern Star Resources Limited which produced approximately 175,000 ounces of gold in 2020 and is located approximately 50 miles to the northeast of the Shamrock property.
-During the 2021 field season, field crews have collected approximately 900 soil and rock samples from the claim block.
-Results are expected by the end of the fourth calendar quarter of 2021.
+During the 2021 field season, field crews collected 335 soil samples using a power auger and 75 surface rock chip samples.
+Follow up trenching and detailed geologic mapping is planned for the summer of 2022.

 Placer gold was discovered in the Richardson District on Tenderfoot Creek in 1905 and alluvial mining has continued intermittently until as recently as 2010.
 The Richardson District produced over 100,000 ounces of gold since the early 1900s.
 The Richardson District is characterized by gentle slopes and broad, alluvium-filled valleys.
-The area is unglaciated but largely overlain by windblown loess, generally a few meters in thickness but locally up to 50 meters thick.
+The area is unglaciated but largely overlain by windblown loses, generally a few meters in thickness but locally up to 50 meters thick.